Frequently Asked Questions

 Q: What kind of sports wear do I need?

 T-shirts, shorts, good sports socks and trainers are always useful.
 It is useful to remember that this is an outdoor event and we recommend that you prepare for all elements.
 It is also advisable to bring a change of clothes.
+Please also refer to the Gear and Kit List for all the recommended gear you need to bring with you to the event.

 Q: Do I need to worry about food?